Affiliate Disclosure

 Apple's Software VP weighing in on the iPad's cursor input in 2020 Apple's Software VP weighing in on the iPad's cursor input in 2020

-On people saying Apple Silicon is only about customer lock-in, the executive didn't hold back.
-"I think those guys are being total tools, honestly," said Federighi.
+He would fight against the notion that Apple Silicon is only about customer lock-in, "I think those guys are being total tools, honestly," said Federighi.
 "I mean, I don't know how they can even begin to come up with that theory.
 I get people coming up asking if we can still launch Terminal?
 Yes, you can.
 These Macs are Macs.
 We're not changing any of this."

 On running Windows on ARM Macs, he said, "We're not direct-booting an alternate operating system.
 The fact that we mentioned virtualization in the keynote was partly a nod to people's interest in the topic."